 Additional FormsW-9 Form

-The Tax Sale for 2015 is scheduled for October 8th and 9th, 2015.
-The sale normally begins in the public assembly room at 9:00 a.m.
-Eastern Daylight Time, Thursday, October 16, 2014.
-(Tax Sale instructions will begin at 8:45 a.m. in the Public Assembly Room and will continue until the sale begins at 9:00 a.m.)All times are Eastern Daylight.
+The Tax Sale for 2016 is scheduled for October 20th and 21st, 2016.
+The sale will begin in the public assembly room at 9:00 a.m., Thursday, October 20, 2014.
+(Tax Sale instructions and Q&A's will begin at 8:45 a.m. in the Public Assembly Room and will continue until the sale begins at 9:00 a.m.)All times are Eastern Daylight.

-If a parcel is not sold on October 8th or October 9th it will not be offered for sale again.
+If a parcel is not sold on October 20th or October 21st it will not be re-offered in a tax sale again.

 The “parcel number” identifies a property.
 There may be an owner and/or address advertised and/or read at the sale, but the parcel number identifies the exact property offered for sale.

 Parcels will be offered for sale in Item Number sequence, as identified in newspaper ads.
 Every parcel has an item number and all item numbers start with "A" followed by the assigned numeric number.